 This devotional is a teaching about many things that are swept under rugs and the consequences.

-- Pick up the rugs and clean the house–hidden things can’t be healed
+6. Pick up the rugs and clean the house–hidden things can’t be healed.

-Most of the time when someone mentions King David I don’t think about his son Absalom, no, when I think of David I think of a humble shepherd boy who slays giants, a man after God’s own heart–and yet, a man who ends up sleeping with Bathsheba and having her husband killed.
+Most of the time, when someone mentions King David, I don’t think about his son, Absalom.
+No, when I think of David, I think of a humble shepherd who slays giants, a man after God’s own heart–and yet, a man who ends up sleeping with Bathsheba and having her husband killed.

-Yes, I think of a man who wrote a book called Psalms, and if it were the only book in the bible, you’d have the whole story.
-He talks in Psalms about creation, he gives graphic details of a cross and a man who counts all his bones, whose beard has been plucked out, whose clothes have been gambled for, and who had been beaten so badly one could not make out if he were human.
+Yes, I think of a man who wrote a book called Psalms, and if it were the only book in the Bible, we’d have the whole story.
+He talks in Psalms about creation.
+He gives graphic details of a cross and a man who counts all his bones, whose beard has been plucked out, whose clothes have been gambled for, and who had been beaten so badly one could not make out if he were human.
 He even gives the ending of time in chapter 110.
 The complete role of the Torah in Psalm 119.

 His name is ABSALOM.

-Our children can pluck our heart strings at times more than anyone.
-We love them unconditionally.
-Even if they let us down, even if they were to raise up a whole army to slay us and take our crown, our kingdom, our wealth– we still love!
+Our children can pluck our heartstrings at times more than anyone.
+We love them unconditionally–even when they let us down.
+Even if they were to raise up a whole army to slay us and take our crown, our kingdom, our wealth– we still love!

 Absalom is David’s favorite son.
-Absalom killed David’s other son Amnon, over the rape of his sister.
+Absalom killed David’s other son, Amnon, over the rape of his sister.
 Two years went by and David did nothing.
 He did not confront or punish Amnon.
-The bible says, he was angry but did nothing.
-Jesus-Yeshua was angry and he acted.
-We have been told to wait, calm down, and then confront, but Yeshua didn’t wait too long, he turned over tables!
+The Bible says, he was angry but did nothing.
+Yeshua was angry, and He acted.
+We have been told to wait, calm down, and then confront, but Yeshua didn’t wait too long when he saw injustice.
+He turned over tables!

-Now I want you to picture Absalom, he is handsome; men and women notice his beauty.
+Now, I want you to picture Absalom; he is handsome; men and women notice his beauty.
 His hair is so long and thick; he cuts it once a year and sells it because it weighs over 5 pounds.
-He has charm, and he wins the heart of the people with his charisma and many words.
+He has charm.
+He wins the heart of the people with his charisma and many words.
 His father has been king for almost 40 years.
 He was anointed and called.
-He knows by the prophetic word of the prophets that the kingdom is Solomon’s, but he is ready to take the kingdom and have his father murdered.
+He knows by the prophetic word of the prophets that the kingdom is Solomon’s, but he is ready to take the throne and have his father murdered.

 WHAT ABOUT YOUNG ABSALOM, IS HE SAFE, DAVID ASKED?

-Oh, what a hard place to be in!
-When you know that someone is right but you are so grieved by love, YOUR OWN FLESH rising AGAINST YOU.
+Oh, what a hard place to be in–when you know that someone is right, but you are so grieved by love.
+When our very own flesh and bones, our son is rising against us.
 It doesn’t matter if it’s a son, it can be any close person that we love.
-If they rise up against us it hurts more than words can express and sometimes like David, we need a Joab to come and slap us a few times so we can get our head back on straight.
+If they come against us, it hurts more than words can express and sometimes like David, we need a Joab to come and slap us a few times so that we can get our head back on straight.

 David does what David is known best for.
-He goes out to the gate and greets the people, and he crosses the Jordan and takes his kingdom back–just as he had fasted 7 days for his son by Bathsheba that died, when he found out he was dead he washed his face and ate.
+He goes out to the gate and greets the people, and he crosses the Jordan and takes his kingdom back–just as he had fasted seven days for his son by Bathsheba that died.
+Yes, when he found out he was dead, he washed his face and ate.
 Now he is doing the same thing.
 He is letting go of what is behind and pressing forward to what is ahead.
-The bible doesn’t sugar coat its mighty men and women; it gives us their deepest faults so we can look at ourselves and try and do better.
+The Bible doesn’t sugar coat its mighty men and women; it gives us their most profound faults so we can look at ourselves and try and do better.
 What do we need to confront today?